blueedgetechno/win11React/README.md

 **WINGET - WINDOWS PACKAGE MANAGER**

-If you have one of the latest windows builds then you can enter the command bellow in **CMD**
+If you have one of the latest windows builds then you can enter the command below in **CMD**

 ``` winget install blueedge.win11react ```